-Net income increased 24% and diluted earnings per share increased to \$1.83 per share as compared to \$1.47 per share last year.
+Net income increased 19% and diluted earnings per share increased to \$2.22 as compared to \$1.83 last year.
 We were able to improve profitability and margins by effectively managing headcount over the past year to align our resources with demand and benefited from some major projects which resulted in improved utilization and increased leverage of our cost structure.
-Utilization for fiscal 2010 increased to 70% as compared to 66% during the prior year.